reverbdotcom/protopkg/README.md

    0.0.0

 COMMANDS:
-     sync, s  pull down the protos - protopkg sync init, i  creates a new protopkg.json in the current directory - protopkg init add, a   adds a new proto dependency - protopkg add google/protos@HEAD ./protos/google help, h  Shows a list of commands or help for one command
+     local, l  sync a dependency based on the configured local path sync, s   pull down the protos - protopkg sync init, i   creates a new protopkg.json in the current directory - protopkg init add, a    adds a new proto dependency - protopkg add google/protos@HEAD ./protos/google help, h   Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help